Portscatho to Pendower Beach circular walk

 Nare head was known until the 16th Century as Penare, which still survives in the name of Pennare Farm; since then, the name for the headland has become shortened to "Nare".
 The name is from the Cornish word penn-ardh (pronounced "penarth") meaning promontory.
 Dodman Point was originally known by the same name.

 5. Go through the gate and climb the steps down from the wall.
-Follow the path, passing over two small stepped stiles over walls to eventually reach a gate.
+Follow the path, passing over two small stepped stiles over walls to eventually reach a flight of steps with a wooden rail.

 The bays either side of Nare Head contain a large number of shipwrecks.
 Many of these vessels were running for safety to Falmouth harbour from a storm but misjudged the narrow passage between the Manacles reef and St Anthony's Head.
 Once a sailing ship had passed on the wrong side of St Anthony's Head, it became trapped within the "lee shores" between Dodman Point at St Anthony's Head where there was no safe anchorage.
 The Whelps reef beside Gull Rock was particularly hazardous, with jagged rocks just below the surface.

-6. When you reach the gate, go through and follow the steps down to the beach.
+6. follow the steps down to the beach.
 Turn left and walk a short distance along the top of the beach to where a waymarked path ascends.

 In the early spring, there is a nice display of snowdrops in the woodland and a little later into the spring, wild garlic can be found here.